jtunnicl/GRATE/nesi-project/README.md

 See the test code and results [here](https://github.com/chrisdjscott/compare-grate-opt).

-A bug needs to be fixed in GRATE before this is implemented and tested within GRATE.
+The stability of these algorithms needs to be improved before this can be implemented and tested within GRATE.

-## Merging changes (TODO)

-Merging in the changes Jon has made to the GUI:

-* get those changes into github
-* try to use the merge feature from git/github